aliicee3/brec-pooling/Pooling/README.md

 2. Follow the [BREC framework instructions](https://github.com/GraphPKU/BREC) to install dependencies and download the dataset.

-3. Make sure the `BREC_v3` dataset is available in the expected location.
+3. Make sure the `BREC_v3` dataset is available in the expected location (Pooling/Data/raw/).

 ## Running Experiments